redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 =============

 When building RPMs there are is one main command, which is ``rpmbuild`` and we will use that through out the guide.
-It has been elluded to in various sections in the guide but now we're actually going to dig in and get our hands dirty.
+It has been eluded to in various sections in the guide but now we're actually going to dig in and get our hands dirty.

 We will cover a couple different combinations of arguments we can pass to